MSylvia/xorlib/README.md

 - PIC32 with NTSC TV, PAL TV and may be VGA
 - DOS with CGA/EGA/VGA

+Version 0.x means that library is in active developement and not 100% complete!
+See progress on our [wiki](https://github.com/shaos/xorlib/wiki).

 Folder "tools" has some tools licensed under MIT-license.

 Folder "tests" has some test programs licensed under MIT-license.